-Total NY Events in 2008
+Total NY Events in 2009

-Region 1 (Nassau/Suffolk) 1
+Region 1 (Nassau/Suffolk) 0

-Region 2 (5 NYC Boroughs) 249
+Region 2 (5 NYC Boroughs) 198

-Region 3 (Westchester/Rockland) 2
+Region 3 (Westchester/Rockland) (1) 2

-(Region 3 also includes the counties of Putman, Dutchess s, Orange, Ulster and Sullivan)
+(1) NYS DEC-Region 3 also includes the counties of Putman, Dutchess, Orange, Ulster and Sullivan

 During the reporting period, all bypass event details were disseminated in a timely fashion by e-mail.
 For the most part, any missing data from the event was reported by conventional mail subsequent to repairs.
 Minor events or ongoing investigations of illegal discharges were reported by mail.
-Volumes bypassed ranged from a less than 1,000 gallon sludge spill to wet weather bypasses that were over a 100 MG.
-During 2008, the common causes for bypass events were rain (187), equipment failures (20), disinfection problems (4), blockages (10), power outages (13), broken pipes/lines (4), illegal connections (4) and 12 events were caused by miscellaneous reasons including tank overflows and missing parts of the treatment trains.
-The breakdown is displayed on the pie chart shown at left.
-The majority of the 254 bypass events were comprised of raw sewage (227).
+Volumes bypassed ranged from a less than 10 gallon sludge spill to wet weather bypasses that were over 100 million gallons.
+During 2009, the common causes for bypass events rain were (145),equipment failures (11), disinfection problems (5), blockages (8). power outages broken (15),pipes/lines (6),illegal connections (5) and 6 events were caused by miscellaneous reasons including tank overflows and the tidal impacts.
+The breakdown is displayed on the pie chart shown on the left.
+The majority of the 201 bypass events were comprised of raw sewage (184).
 Other types of bypasses included disinfected wastewater with primary treatment, secondary treatment with no disinfection, low chlorine residual and sludge spills.